 A lawsuit over Nirvana's 'Nevermind' baby album cover has been dismissed

-A judge in California has dismissed a lawsuit filed against former band members of Nirvana for their iconic Nevermind album cover.
+A judge in California has dismissed a lawsuit filed against former band members of Nirvana over their iconic Nevermind album cover.

 The defendants in the case — which included former band members, as well as Kurt Cobain's estate, photographer Kirk Weddle, Universal Music, Geffen Records, Warner Records and MCA Music — filed a motion to dismiss the case last month.